 A Buffer Assessment was prepared by GHD in 2018 to identify existing industries within the CEMU and CMAC area which attract an industrial buffer or which may be a potential noise, odour, dust or vibration source.
-The assessment identified all existing industries within the UDF areas and a 1KM radius which attracted a buffer (default buffer) that may affect future development in the UDF areas.
+The assessment identified all existing industries within the UDF areas and a 1km radius which attracted a buffer (default buffer) that may affect future development in the UDF areas.
 The Buffer Assessment is an Appendix to the Background Report: Toolern Employment and Mixed Use and Revision of the Toolern Town Centre UDFs, 22 February 2018.

 These areas are undergoing long term transition from industrial uses to new commercial, retail and in some locations, residential land uses.
-As this transformation occurs and the existing land uses transition to new uses, a review of proposed land uses will occur.
-Ultimately, this process will initiate a review of the buffer conditions and alternate sensitive uses, excluding residential uses, may be viable.

-The current impacts on development are depicted in Fig. 10 showing the preferred location of sensitive, non-sensitive and transitional uses.
-Any sensitive use proposed within the transitional use area must ensure adequate mitigation and attenuation measures for potential amenity impacts are provided.
+The current impacts on development are depicted in Fig. 13.
+Any sensitive use proposed within areas not affected by existing buffers must ensure adequate mitigation and attenuation measures for potential amenity impacts are provided.